tw2686/menu-rest-api/README.md

 # Menu Section API
 ## About
-This is a simple menu section API created using Django REST Framework.
+This is a simple menu section rest API created using Django REST Framework.
 ## Features
 With this API you can do the following;
 1)	Get a menu section by id